A Better Future for Children's Mental Health

 This will:

-👉 Provide children with better, faster, and more effective care - and reduce mental health problems in Australian children.
+👉 Provide (especially young) children with better, faster, and more effective care - and thereby reduce mental health problems in Australian children.

 👉 Reduce harm caused by adults discussing sensitive or damaging topics in front of children during sessions.

-👉 Sustain levels of the child mental health workforce leading to more access for families.
+👉 Sustain levels of the child mental health workforce leading to more and faster access for families.

 👉 Not require any significant additional funding (as we are not asking for additional sessions just the flexibility to use them differently when required)

-Read on to find out exactly what the problems are with the current rules - and why a change is vital for Australian children's mental health.
+Read on to find out exactly what the problems are with the current rules - and why a change is vital for the sake of Australian children's mental health.

-Problem 1: Child mental health professionals are prevented from using effective treatments for children with challenging behaviours
+Problem 1: Child mental health professionals unable to use effective treatments for children with challenging behaviours

 The good news is that decades of research show that parent-directed treatments—where parents work with mental health professionals to support their child—are highly effective for improving the well-being of these children - especially when children are aged under 12 years.
-Because of this, parent-directed therapy is widely recommended as the gold standard treatment by trusted organisations like:
+As a result, parent-directed therapy is widely recommended as the gold standard treatment by trusted organisations like:

 So what's the issue?

-As the current Medicare rules only allow 2 out of 10 funded sessions per year to provide treatment to parents, psychologists are forced to deliver less effective, child-focused therapy (like CBT) instead, even though it is not the best option for younger children who often aren’t developmentally ready to fully engage in therapy on their own.
+As the current Medicare rules only allow 2 out of 10 funded sessions per year to provide treatment to parents, psychologists cannot use the gold standard treatment for these kids - and instead are forced to deliver less effective 'child-focused therapy' (eg like CBT), even though it has been shown to be not the best option for many younger children (who often aren’t developmentally ready to fully engage in therapy on their own) with disruptive behaviour disorders and ADHD.

-Studies show that parent-directed treatments actually work better than child-only therapy for managing some of these challenging behaviours associated with disruptive behaviour disorders and ADHD in younger children.
-Most mental health professionals already know this — and sadly are not surprised when many young children don’t improve under their treatment in the current system simply because they aren’t allowed to provide the most effective treatment.
+Most child mental health professionals are well aware of this — and sadly, they are not surprised when many young children don’t improve under their treatment in the current system.
+They know that a large part of this is because Medicare doesn't allow them to provide the most effective treatment.

 It’s no surprise that concerns about challenging behaviours, bullying, and classroom challenges continue to make news headlines in Australia.
 Without the option to provide the most effective treatment to families, these problems will only continue—and so will the costs to our society

-(For references and extensive evidence for all of the above go to "full brief")
+(For peer reviewed references and evidence for all of the above points go to "full brief")

 What does this look like in real life?